The State of Cybersecurity panel at the 2013 session, with Michael Busselen, DaveDeWalt, Howard Schmidt and Deirdre Mulligan

 Since 1952, The Seminar’s annual gathering has offered Seminarians an opportunity to understand issues of major consequence to the institutions they serve and to foster community among professionals with common interests and responsibilities.

+Topics and personalities always distinguish The Seminar’s eclectic programming, capturing hearts and minds with storytelling that has the power to change how we view the world.
+Panels, interviews and narratives bring a unique perspective, followed by special events, live music, and evening entertainments.
 The program also includes topics of personal relevance, from leadership to wellness.
 Outstanding, relevant program quality is a hallmark of The Seminar.

 During the year, Seminarians also interact as an informal network for the exchange of ideas, fellowship, information and best practices.
 In fact, when fellow Seminarians contact each other, we make it a point to get back to each other within 24 hours.
 The relationships created among leaders within The Seminar truly last a lifetime.